IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 The `Owner` entity should appear as follows:

 ![What the `Owner` entity should now look like.](images/owner-entity-alone.png)

-> [!NOTE]
-> You may have noticed that no `id` field has been specified.
-This is because the code that will be generated will automatically generate one for us.

 ## Specify the relationships between entities